Elevated Garden Box Wicking Planter:

-How to Build a Sub-irrigated Raised Bed Planter on Legs
+How to Build a Self-Watering Raised Bed SIP on Legs!

 USAGE: This self-watering garden system is perfect for elderly, handicapped or disabled people who have difficulty bending over.
 It is partially pest resistant since it is raised off of the ground.
 In particular though, since this is an SIP, it is a water-wise, drought resistant planter.
 The sub-irrigated water reservoir stores rain water and minimizes water run-off.
 It makes watering so easy!